kyma-project/examples/monitoring-custom-metrics/README.md

     export KYMA_EXAMPLE_NS="{namespace}"
     ```

-2. Ensure that your namespace is having Istio sidecar injection enabled, the example will assume that the metrics are exposed ina strict mTLS mode:
+2. Ensure that your Namespace has Istio sidecar injection enabled.
+This example assumes that the metrics are exposed in a strict mTLS mode:

    ````
    kubectl label namespace ${KYMA_EXAMPLE_NS} istio-injection=enabled